 Now that many of the suits are unique and transformable for extra toy sales, the credibility of the fighting rests entirely on its visual execution.
-Fortunately, the main draw is indeed the brilliant analogue design and animation work on this series, a huge step up from the original.
+Fortunately, the main draw is indeed the brilliant analogue design and animation work on this series, a huge improvement on the original.
 Apart from the impracticality of the mecha design, this is very close to my idea of how mainstream action anime “should” look and feel, even better than most subsequent entries in the franchise.
 There is something very endearing about the visible gaps that arise as rich starry backgrounds scroll by to the end of the cardboard they’re painted on.

 From a feminist standpoint, there are problems, but the very last scenes do weaken the primary protagonist in a way similar to what has been plaguing one of the women (ridiculously, in her case); an interesting move.

 ‣ Mobile Suit Gundam ZZ (1986)